Brahima Diarra

-Brahima Diarra (born 5 July 2003) is a French-Malian professional footballer who plays as a midfielder for Huddersfield Town.
+Brahima Diarra (born 5 July 2003) is a professional footballer who last played as a midfielder for UAE Pro League club Al Wahda.
+Born in France, he plays for the Mali national team.

 Club career

 Born in Paris, France, Diarra started his football career playing for local Parisian club Montrouge F.C.
 92, before moving to Athletic Club de Boulogne-Billancourt.

 Alongside fellow Frenchman Loick Ayina, he moved to Huddersfield Town in July 2019, and they both signed professional contracts with the club a year later.

 Diarra made his senior debut for Huddersfield Town on 12 December 2020, when he played as a substitute in their 5–0 EFL Championship defeat against AFC Bournemouth.

 On 4 January 2022, Diarra joined EFL League Two side Harrogate Town on loan for the remainder of the 2021–22 season.

+He was released by Huddersfield in summer 2024.
+He signed for Al Wahda FC in September 2024.

 International career

+Diarra is eligible to represent either France or Mali internationally, as he was born in France to parents from Mali.
 On 17 March 2023, Diarra was selected to play for the Mali national under-23 football team for their Africa U-23 Cup of Nations qualifiers against Senegal U23.
-Diarra qualifies for Mali, as even though he was born in France, both his parents are from Mali.
+He made his debut as a second-half substitute in their 3–1 loss to Senegal on 22 March 2023.
+He was called up to the senior Mali national team for a set of friendlies in November 2025.